gnanasoundare-blip/Simple-Chatbot/README.md

 Simple rule-based chatbot demo.

 A tiny **rule-based chatbot** built entirely in **Python**, designed as a quick project to demonstrate basic programming, logical structuring, and GitHub usage.

+(This repo demonstrates foundational skills: Python scripting, JSON-driven intent structure, and GitHub project setup.
+It's small by design — ready to extend with ML or a web UI.)

 ---